-“Sequestration” is the term for the across-the-board, draconian budget cuts split 50-50 between defense and non-defense spending.
-These across the board cuts were triggered on March 1, cutting $85 billion from the federal government between March 1 and October 1, when the government’s 2013 budget year ends.
-While important programs like Medicaid, CHIP (the Children’s Health Insurance Program), and Social Security are exempt, the impact of these cuts will severely undermine our nation’s health care infrastructure.
-In fact, according to an official Office of Management and Budget (OMB) report on sequestration, there is “no question that the sequestration would be deeply destructive to national security, domestic investments, and core government functions.”
+“Sequestration” is the term for the across-the-board, draconian budget cuts that are split 50-50 between defense and non-defense spending.
+These across-the-board cuts were triggered on March 1, cutting $85 billion from the federal government funding between March 1 and October 1.
+While important programs like Medicaid, CHIP (the Children’s Health Insurance Program), and Social Security are exempt, the impact of sequester cuts severely undermines our nation’s health care infrastructure.

 Over time, sequestration is expected to have a profoundly negative impact on our nation’s health infrastructure, including essential health care programs like Title X, as well as the economic recovery and job creation.

-2. What is the impact of sequestration on women’s health?
+2. What has the impact of sequestration been on women’s health so far?

-Quite simply, the impact will be severe.
-How federal agencies will apply these cuts to their programs is unclear, but some estimate the Title X family planning program would face up to $26 million in funding cuts, bringing overall funding down to $267 million.
+Quite simply, the impact was severe.
+Federal agencies cut funding for programs vital to helping low-income Americans, including the Title X family planning program.
 Other women’s health programs that fund testing for sexually transmitted infections, like HIV, and sex-ed programs for young people could face steep cuts as well.

-- HIV prevention efforts funded by the Centers for Disease Control and Prevention could lose $41.7 million.
+- HIV prevention efforts funded by the Centers for Disease Control and Prevention lost $39.3 million.

-- Teen Pregnancy Prevention could lose $5.3 million.
+- The Teen Pregnancy Prevention Initiative lost $6.5 million.

-- The Personal Responsibility and Education Program could lose $4 million.
+- The Personal Responsibility and Education Program (sex education) lost $4 million.